 - Extract valuable bioactives at mild conditions from fermentation slurries, while drying the residual biomass.

-PGX was invented by Dr. Feral Temelli (Professor at the Department of Agricultural, Food & Nutritional Science of the University of Alberta) and Dr. Bernhard Seifried, now the Engineering Research and Technology Director at Ceapro.
+PGX was invented by Dr. Feral Temelli (Professor at the Department of Agricultural, Food & Nutritional Science of the University of Alberta) and Dr. Bernhard Seifried, the Senior Director, Research & Technology at Ceapro.

 Contact us to learn more about PGX